-Lateness to practice may result in the athlete not starting or having playing time reduced.
+Lateness to practice may result in the athlete not starting or having play time reduced.
 Repeated lateness will be handled in the same manner as unexcused absences.

-CCA does have Saturday contests and contests that are played over school vacation periods.
+CCA does have Saturday contests and contests that are played over school vacation days/weeks.
 All athletes are expected to attend these contests.
-Season schedules are available at the beginning of each season, but please note these schedules are tentative and are likely to change throughout the season.
+Season schedules are available at the beginning of each season, but please note that these schedules are tentative and are likely to change throughout the season.